rfhb/ctrdata/docs/reference/ctrLoadQueryIntoDb.md

 - euctrprotocolsall:

-  If `TRUE`, load all available records of protocol-related data (that is, versions from all EU Member States and any third country where the trial is conducted); if `FALSE`, only a single record per trial is loaded, to accelerate loading.
-Default is `TRUE`, but only for backwards consistency; for new collections, `FALSE` is the recommended setting, unless there are questions about differences between Member States' protocol versions of a trial such as dates or outcomes of an authorisation decision or an ethics opinion, global status and end.
+  If `TRUE`, load all available records of protocol-related data (that is, available versions from any EU Member States and any third country where the trial is or was conducted); if `FALSE`, to accelerate loading, load only a single EU Member State record per trial (or no record, if records exist only for third countries).
+Default is `TRUE`, for backwards consistency; for new collections, `FALSE` is recommended, unless there are questions about differences between Member States' protocol versions of a trial such as dates or outcomes of an authorisation decision or an ethics opinion, global status and end.

 - ctgov2history: